Dr. David Antoniuk

 CEO & Co-founder

 Dr. Antoniuk holds a Ph.D. in Engineering Physics from the University of Alberta and brings 30 years of business development, product marketing and executive management experience.
 David has extensive experience in technology commercialization and building strategic business relationships.
 Prior to forming AQM, he was Director of Business Development for TRLabs, Canada’s largest IT consortium; and Director, Nanotechnology where he formulated the strategy for creating a nanotechnology initiative for the Government of Alberta.
 David has co-founded several technology start-ups.
-He currently volunteers as the President of the nanoCluster Alberta Association.
+He was President of the nanoCluster Alberta Association.

 Dr. Jonathan Veinot